holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 When a Circle grants a Domain to one of its Roles, any Role Lead for that Role may control that Domain on behalf of the Circle.
 A Circle may only grant Domains to its Roles that fall within the Circle's own Domains, or that are only relevant within its own internal processes.

 Once a Role controls a Domain, it may create Policies governing that Domain within its own Governance.
 However, the Circle that delegated the Domain retains the right to define its own Policies governing that Domain as well.
-Any such Policies trump those defined by the Role in the event of a conflict.
+Any such Policies supersede those defined by the Role in the event of a conflict.

 Granting a Domain to a Role does not delegate any rights the Circle has to control spending of money or assets, unless explicitly specified.